-Application : Applied

-Explanation : on application of the practice The Group strives to be open and transparent so that investors and stakeholders can make an informed assessment of the year under review.
-The integrated annual report is SDP's primary communication to investors as well as stakeholders and represents a comprehensive account of financial and non- financial performance.
-This report has been prepared in accordance with the Global Reporting Initiative (GRI) Standards: Core Option and the International <ir> Framework.
-All financial statements have been prepared according to the requirements of the Malaysian Companies Act 2016 and the Malaysian Financial Reporting Standards (MFRS) and audited by the external auditors, PricewaterhouseCoopers PLT.
-The integrated Annual Report 2020 is accessible on SDP's website under</ir>

-Explanation : Investor Relations section at https://www.simedarbyplantation.com .
+Application : Applied Explanation : on application of the practice The Group strives to be open and transparent so that investors and stakeholders can make an informed assessment of the year under review.
+The integrated annual report is SDP's primary communication to investors as well as stakeholders and represents a comprehensive account of financial and non-financial performance.
+This report has been prepared in accordance with the Global Reporting Initiative (GRI) Standards: Core Option and the International <ir> Framework.</ir> All financial statements have been prepared according to the requirements of the Malaysian Companies Act 2016 and the Malaysian Financial Reporting Standards (MFRS) and audited by the external auditors, PricewaterhouseCoopers PLT.
+The integrated Annual Report 2020 is accessible on SDP's website under Annual Reports and Presentations section at www.simedarbyplantation.com .
+Explanation : for departure • are required to complete the columns below.
+Non-large companies are applete the columns below.
+Measure : Timeframe :

-departure

-are required to complete the columns below.
-Non-large companies are

-encouragea to cor nplete the columns below.

-Measure :

-Timeframe :